kikwik/gmap-bundle/README.md

 ------------

-Call the `kw_gmap_script` twig function inside the javascripts block to initialize the GMap library and call the `kwMap` function passing the DOM element
+- Call the `kw_gmap_script` twig function inside the javascripts block to initialize the GMap library,
+- then create a new `kwMap` object
+- and call its `init` function that return a promise that is resolved when the map is loaded

 ```twig
 {% block javascripts %}